emmajanedrews/base-template/_posts/2018-03-26-when-you-commit-to-your-agent-they-commit-to-you.md

 Agents who don’t work exclusively for you are less motivated.
 However, an agent who has committed to your transaction through a buyer’s agency agreement will go above and beyond for your needs.

-When my team and I work exclusively, we even find properties that aren’t listed on the market yet.
+When my team and I work exclusively with a client, we even find properties that aren’t listed on the market yet.

 {% include pullquote.html %}

-Who you work with matters.
-If your agent is already doing their best to serve you before you gain exclusivity, you’re going to want to commit to them.\*\* Exclusivity is so important for buyers in today’s market.
+Who you work with matters. **If your agent is already doing their best to serve you before you gain exclusivity, you’re going to want to commit to them.**Exclusivity is so important for buyers in today’s market.

 If you have any other questions or would like more information, feel free to give me a call or send me an email.
 I look forward to hearing from you soon.